yogithesymbian/c-/README.md

 the between of it's any have a contradiction in function , using variable , etc . . .

-# i like visual studio because system procedure call use a api key , but
+# i like visual studio because system procedure call use a api key
 # i like devc++ because program can be run in the litle of cerr ( error )

 -------------------